The Hormel Foundation

 • For-profit entities

-• Organizations that benefit private shareholders or individuals
+• Organisations that benefit private shareholders or individuals

 Governance and Leadership

 The foundation maintains a board of directors committed to supporting the Austin community.
-While specific board member names were not available in the public information accessed, the foundation operates with professional staff who manage the grant application and distribution process.
+The foundation operates with professional staff who manage the grant application and distribution process.
 The foundation's unique structure, controlling nearly half of Hormel Foods' stock, provides stable, long-term funding capacity for the community.

 Application Process & Timeline